Alcohol

 Depending on the type of medication being taken, many individuals often state they experience drowsiness, dizziness, and to a certain extent, some measure of motor impairment or difficulty in normal movements.
 These effects could be significantly amplified when combining cold medicine and alcohol.

 Cold medications containing dextromethorphan, an active ingredient in DayQuil and Nyquil, could cause heavy sedation and respiratory depression when it mixes with alcohol in the body.
 (NyQuil also contains 10% alcohol!)
-This could knock a person out completely and also slow a person’s breathing to dangerous levels, potentially even being lethal at some point.
+This could cause unconsciousness or slow a person’s breathing to dangerous levels, potentially low enough to be lethal.

 What is commonly in cold medicine?